tommyengstrom/domaindriven/README.md

 ### Generating the server

 Now we have defined the core parts of our domain.
 We can now generate the server using the template-haskell function `mkCmdServer`.
 It will generate a Servant API and server implementation.
-The only thing you need to do is to supply a `CmdRunner`.
+The only thing you need to do is to supply a `ActionRunner`.

 To get a command runner we first have to define a persistance model, which tells us how the events are to be stored (note that the state is not persisted).
 We can then pick a start state and tie all the things together using `createModel`.

 ### Simple example

 Minimal example can be found in [examples/simple/Main.hs](examples/simple/Main.hs).

 For a slightly more realistic example check out [examples/hierarchical/Main.hs](examples/hierarchical/Main.hs).